6nv/geomarin/README.md

 # GeoMarin

-A daily puzzle game relating to the outdoor treasures of Marin county, California.
+A daily puzzle game dedicated to the unique architecture and natural beauty of Marin county, California.

 ## Map